 How to Get Free High Quality Backlinks

-Well close enough to a preface I guess.
-If you're reading this then you want to get high quality and relevant backlinks for your website, article, hub, video, or blog for free.
-You made the right choice not to buy those backlinks but I will give you a friendly warning.
+Well, close enough to a preface I guess.
+If you're reading this, then you want to get high-quality and relevant backlinks for your website, article, hub, video, or blog for free.
+You made the right choice not to buy those backlinks, but I will give you a friendly warning.
 Getting these backlinks for free will take patience and hard work.
-If you could get high quality backlinks without any effort then you wouldn't need this article now would you?
+If you could get high-quality backlinks without any effort or cash, then you wouldn't need this article, would you?

 What Are Backlinks?

 Backlinks are what occurs when one website links to another.
 For example, Website A has a link on its main page.
 If you click on that link it will take you to Website B. Therefore Website B has a backlink from Website A. If you need a visual:

 So what does this backlink mean?
 It means that when Google crawls Website A and starts sifting through its content to determine its quality, relevance, and where it will show up in the search results, it will spot the link to Website B. Once its done ranking Website A, the search spider will quickly take a look at Website B to ensure the link is relevant and, assuming it is, make a note to increase Website B's rank the next time it crawls around that corner of the web.
 After all, if Website A is referencing it and ranks well, then Website B must be an authoritative source.